gengyuanmax/WikiTiLo/README.md

 ## Dataset
 ![image](https://github.com/KerrieZ/images/blob/main/WikiTiLo/samples.png)

 The WikiTiLo dataset[(download from huggingface repo)](https://huggingface.co/datasets/gengyuanmax/WikiTiLo/tree/main) consists of 6296 images with annotation of the specific time and country where images are taken.
 There are some samples from WikiTiLo above.
 The dataset covers 30 countries in 8 regions, and the years from 1826 to 2021. we splited 80% of the entire dataset as the training set, 10% as the validation set, and 10% as the test set.
-In the following charts we demonstrate all the countries and region in WikiTiLo, and the distribution of the location and time labels.
+In the following charts we demonstrate all the countries and regions in WikiTiLo, and the distribution of the location and time labels.

 <img src="https://github.com/KerrieZ/images/blob/main/WikiTiLo/countries.png" width="500px">
 <img src="https://github.com/KerrieZ/images/blob/main/WikiTiLo/distribution.png" width="500px">